Erk-Vural/Java_Articles/lambda-expressions/README.md

 interface with only one abstract method) before lambda expressions, functional interfaces needed to be impemented by an anonymous inner class(which is a class that only implementing functional interface's method). **Lambda expressions** enable the programmer to write cleaner, more readable code by enabling writing functions without a class and a name.
-It is a bit confusing in the concept of Object-Oriented Programming(OOP) because in Java besides primitic data types everything is an object and belong to a class so lambda expressions changes this by greatly simplifying functional programming.
+It is a bit confusing in the concept of Object-Oriented Programming(OOP) because in Java besides primitive data types everything is an object and belong to a class so lambda expressions changes this by greatly simplifying functional programming.